mmistakes/made-mistakes-jekyll/_posts/articles/2013-07-31-paper-53-introduction.md

 [^pen-lettering]: I suppose I could break the creative flow and switch to a traditional capacitive stylus for just lettering if I wanted to continue using the fountain pen.
 Nah...

 [^ios-zoom]: The iPad has a system wide zoom feature that allows you to enlarge the screen by 3 finger tapping it.
 To activate, go to **Settings** > **General**.
 Tap on **Accessibility** and then turn on **Zoom**.

-[^rss-reader]: I like to sync all my RSS feeds with [Feedly](http://feedly.com) in a desktop browser along with their mobile apps.
-[Flipboard](http://flipboard.com) is also quite nice if you prefer the digital magazine approach.